vchrl/token-dd/README.md

-# Protocol Due Diligence Engine
+# NANSEN CLI - Token Due Diligence Engine

 > One command.
 15+ Nansen API calls.
 A full protocol due diligence report that would take an analyst 4 hours.